mvzink/pylehash/README.md

 -------------------------------

 * When an End sends a `+end` for itself, we don't `.see` it back
-* Telexes with perfectly useful `.see`s are unused
-	* This actually reflects a more general brokenness in the handler system

 In general terms, how it works
 ------------------------------